mucommander/mucommander/package/readme.txt

 -

 Improvements:
-- Symbolic links are extracted properly from zip archives.
+- Symbolic links are extracted properly from zip archives to the local file system.
 - Local symbolic links are packed properly into zip and tar archives.

 Localization: